History and Mission

 Campus, Facilities and Services

-180-acre campus; 61 separate general and special-interest housing facilities; three LEED gold-certified buildings; dining options include gluten-free, kosher, organic, vegan, vegetarian, and local fruit and fresh vegetables from the certified-organic College Farm.
+180-acre campus; 61 separate general and special-interest housing facilities; four LEED gold-certified buildings; dining options include gluten-free, kosher, organic, vegan, vegetarian, and local fruit and fresh vegetables from the certified-organic College Farm.

 2,341 full-time students representing 41 states and territories and 48 foreign countries; 14 percent students of color and 7 percent international.

-42 majors plus minors and certificate cate programs, self-developed majors, independent research, internships and Army ROTC.
+42 majors plus minors and certificate programs, independent research, internships and Army ROTC.

 253 faculty members, 93 percent of whom hold Ph.D.s or the highest degree in their field.